 MedStar Harbor Hospital's Community Benefit Service Area is defined as ZIP code 21225, the same ZIP code in which the hospital is located.
-Within that area, the focus is on the Cherry Hill community, MedStar Harbor's closest neighbor.
+The CBSA includes neighborhoods in Anne Arundel County and Baltimore City.
+Within the CBSA, the focus is on the Cherry Hill community, MedStar Harbor Hospital's closest neighbor.
 Cherry Hill is a historically African-American neighborhood, with roots going back to the 17th century.
 After World War II, more than 600 housing units were built there by the United States War Housing Administration specifically for African-American war workers.
 Shortly after the war, these units were made into low-income housing.
 Additional low-income housing units have been added throughout the years, making Cherry Hill one of the largest housing projects east of Chicago.
+The 2012 American Community Survey estimates the population of our CBSA is 35,401.
+The population in Cherry Hill, also estimated by the 2012 American Community Survey, is 9,285.
+Of the Cherry Hill population, 94.9% is African American and 2.4% is white.
+In the CBSA, the population is 44.1% white and 46.5% African-American.